 However as I don't really intend to use my brain for the duration, I choose not to care.
 Although I do also like to read a few good books.

-What change today. grip tight, determined to show my son, now 18, that I'm still the pack leader, ready to give him cuff if he tries to replace me.
+What a change today.
+I grip tight, determined to show my son, now 18, that I'm still the pack leader, ready to give him a cuff if he tries to replace me.

 What hubris and vanity!
 It is fortunate that I'm not the uber male in a pack of lions.
 I'd be given a real tanning by now, as the pride decides that it doesn't want a semi-arthritic leader, probably with early-stage dementia, running things.
 And who could blame them..

-But it's not all bad, the effort required and the adrenaline produced gives me decent dopamine boost.
-It's just pity it's too expensive to do daily!
-However, for little while, the brain fog does clear a little bit and realise that I've been away from the bar for too long.
+But it's not all bad, the effort required and the adrenaline produced gives me a decent dopamine boost.
+It's just a pity it's too expensive to do daily!
+However, for a little while, the brain fog does clear a little bit and I realise that I've been away from the bar for too long.

 Which thinking about it, probably doesn't help.